 - One Ask Fluffle Puff animation has Fluffle bring to her home the "Foodies", a bunch of weird cat/food hybrid animals, much to Chryssi's confusion.

 - Youmu purchased a cow to feed to Yuyuko in Life of Maid, but it proved too adorable to eat so they just kept it as a pet and source of milk.

-- In the Brentalfloss song "Baby Mario & Papa Yoshi", Yoshi finds Baby Mario and expresses interest in eating him.
+- In the Brentalfloss song "Baby Mario & Papa Yoshi", which is based on the Athletic theme from Super Mario World 2: Yoshi's Island, Yoshi finds Baby Mario and expresses interest in eating him.
 However, he's too full, so he tries to give him to his friend, Yellow.
 When Yellow tells him that he's too sick to eat anything, Yoshi decides to keep and raise Baby Mario instead, as he's started to grow attached to the baby (plus the dirty diaper made him lose his appetite).

 - Taken to extremes in The Ren & Stimpy Show episode "I Love Chicken", in which Stimpy falls in love with an uncooked chicken and decides to marry it, much to Ren's chagrin.

 - Heffer from Rocko's Modern Life was raised by a family of wolves who had intended to fatten him up and eat him, but they came to love him as a son and passed off the markings for the various cuts of beef on his body as a "birthmark".

 - In the Rugrats episode "The Turkey Who Came to Dinner", it is Thanksgiving and the store has run out of turkeys, so the adults send away for one but get a live one.
 The babies befriend the turkey, which the adults eventually think is too cute to let them kill it.